Failing History, Family Crest & Coats of Arms

 The surname Failing was first found in Germany, where the name Fehlin came from humble beginnings but gained a significant reputation for its contribution to medieval society.
 The family later became more prominent as various branches acquired distant estates thereby elevating their social status.

-Important Dates for the Failing family
+Early History of the Failing family

 This web page shows only a small excerpt of our Failing research.
 Another 57 words (4 lines of text) covering the years 1811 and 1855 are included under the topic Early Failing History in all our PDF Extended History products and printed products wherever possible.